mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirror.md

 excerpt:             >
     TODO

-image:               /assets/2023-06-27_chinese-software-mirrors/20230627-ping-google.com.png
+image:               /assets/2023-06-27_chinese-software-mirrors/jamie-street-zhiQORykuwQ-unsplash.jpg
-cover:               /assets/2023-06-27_chinese-software-mirrors/20230627-ping-google.com.png
+cover:               /assets/2023-06-27_chinese-software-mirrors/jamie-street-zhiQORykuwQ-unsplash.jpg
 article_header:
   type:              overlay
   theme:             dark
   background_color:  "#203028"
   background_image:
-    gradient:        "linear-gradient(135deg, rgba(0, 0, 0, .7), rgba(0, 0, 0, .7))"
+    gradient:        "linear-gradient(135deg, rgba(0, 0, 0, .6), rgba(0, 0, 0, .4))"
 wechat:              false
 ---

 ## Introduction

 This article helps you set up mirrors for your software projects in China.
 There are important network restrictions in China (GFW) which block the access to selected foreign websites and slows down cross-border internet traffic.
-Therefore, when you want to expand your business to China or simply travel to China, you probably need to set up mirrors for various apsects of your software project, to be compliant and to accelerate the process of your development and operations.
-Setting up mirrors become an obvious choice: it allows you to work in mainland China without VPN, and the solution will be compliant for the source code hosting and cloud providers in China.
+Therefore, when you want to expand your business to China or simply travel to China, you will need to find solutions for various apsects of your software project, to be compliant and to accelerate the process of your development and operations.
+Setting up mirrors is an obvious choice: it allows you to work in mainland China without VPN, and the solution will work for any server hosted in China, either in the CI or in your production in any Chinese cloud providers.

 In this article, we are going to discuss the choices of mirrors at different levels: container, programming language, operating system (OS); the different sources of mirrors; the limitations of using mirrors; and some useful websites to go further.